-“Listen up and I’ll tell a story,” Daniel Johnston sings over a simple and halting piano track, lisping on his S-sounds, weaving and merging with the hiss of static that belies the recording’s homegrown origin, “about an artist growing old.”
+“Listen up and I’ll tell a story,” Daniel Johnston sings over a simple and halting piano track, lisping on his S-sounds, weaving and merging with the hiss of static that betrays the recording’s homegrown origin, “about an artist growing old.”

 As the song plays—a song that could be thought of as the theme song to the documentary The Devil and Daniel Johnston, except that any song you hear in the film could be thought of as the theme song, because that’s the kind of songwriter Daniel is—you watch Super 8 home videos taken a decade before he released this song, on an album bearing his sketch of a weeping man with a hollowed-out skull.
 You see Daniel horse around with his family.
 You see some of his early, grotesque drawings—pale figures with painfully large rictus grins, standing in front of a crowd that bears placards reading LAUGH RIOT.
 You see his parents and siblings mug for the camera, or cringe away.
 You see a whole, rich life.
 And in the unspoken gap between picture and audio, you can sense what’s about to be lost, even as so much is about to be gained.